-Our staff consists of Registered Respiratory Therapists (RRT), Certified Registered Therapy Technicians (CRTT), all which have passed a National Board for Respiratory Care (NBRC) exam and Respiratory Therapy Assistants.
+Our staff consists of Registered Respiratory Therapists (RRT), Certified Respiratory Therapists (CRT), all which have passed a National Board for Respiratory Care (NBRC) exam and a Respiratory Therapy Assistant.
 All cardiopulmonary staff members are required to obtain 20 CME credit hours every two years in order to maintain their state license or permit which is reviewed yearly by the directors and the Ohio Respiratory Care Board.

-Diagnostic testing includes, but are not limited to, holter monitors, 30-day evaluations, overnight pulse oximetry with a comprehensive edited report, ambulatory blood pressure monitoring, Electroencephalograms (EEGs), Pulmonary Function Tests (PFTs) with Lung Volumes and Diffusion Capacity, Electromyograms (EMGs), Arterial Blood Gas (ABGs), Methacholine Challenge testing for Asthma, Cardiac Pacemaker check/interrogation, and Electrocardiograms (EKGs).
-Diagnostic testing is performed by professionals with specialized training and in accordance with ACLS, JCAHO, AARC National Guidelines, and AHA standards.
+Diagnostic testing includes, but are not limited to, both 24 hour and 48 hour holter monitors, 30-day evaluations, overnight pulse oximetry with a comprehensive edited report, Electroencephalograms (EEGs), Pulmonary Function Tests (PFTs) with Lung Volumes and Diffusion Capacity, Electromyograms (EMGs), Arterial Blood Gas (ABGs), and Electrocardiograms (EKGs).
+Diagnostic testing is performed by professionals with specialized training and in accordance with ACLS, TJC, AARC National Guidelines, and AHA standards.

-All other aspects of Cardiopulmonary care are performed by all staff members and include (but are not limited to) EKGs, aerosol therapy including Continuous Bronchodilator Nebulizer Therapy (CNBT), and aerosolized Morphine as palliative care for terminally ill patients, Metered Dose Inhalers with AeroChambers, IPPB, nasotrachial suctioning, sputum inductions, apnea monitors, pulse oximetry with nocturnal assessing capacity, humidification of medical gases, oxygen, airway management (including “CODE BLUE”), ventilator application, ventilator management, pre-op screening, Etco 2 monitoring, and Therapist Driven Protocols (TDPs).
+All other aspects of Cardiopulmonary care are performed by all staff members and include (but are not limited to) EKGs, aerosol therapy including Continuous Bronchodilator Nebulizer Therapy (CNBT), and aerosolized Morphine as palliative care for terminally ill patients, Metered Dose Inhalers with AeroChambers, chest physiotherapy, nasotracheal suctioning, sputum inductions, pulse oximetry with nocturnal assessing capacity, humidification of medical gases, oxygen, airway management (including “CODE BLUE”), ventilator application, ventilator management, pre-op screening, EtCo2 monitoring, and Therapist Driven Protocols (TDPs).

 Patient Education is provided in all aspects of care, especially (but not limited to) metered dose inhalers, tobacco cessation, and incentive spirometers.
 All patients are provided with information written in simple terms for their reference.
 Our patients are also required to effectively demonstrate to a Respiratory Care Professional what they have learned.

 The Cardiopulmonary staff actively participates in the continuum of care by assessing patient needs on a daily basis and participating in discharge planning at the multidisciplinary Patient Care Committee.
-They also assist in making arrangements for necessary home respiratory medical equipment when ordered by the physician.
+They also assist in qualifying patients for necessary home respiratory medical equipment when ordered by the physician.